Skip to main content

 “What if I say when you want?”
 He smiled at her.

 “I will say I never want you to leave me alone.”
-Rukaiya placed her head on his shoulder making him smile.
+Rukaiya placed her head on his shoulder, making him smile.

 “Then I won’t leave you ever again.”
 His words made her look up with hope.

 “Really?
-You are lying!” she narrowed her eyes making him laugh.
+You are lying!”
+She narrowed her eyes, making him laugh.

 “I am here at least till I see his face.”
 He reassured.

 “What if...
-It’s she?”
+It's a she?”
 Rukaiya feared her own words.

 “My father often spoke of his ill-fated daughter, the Shehzaadi Aqiqa Begum, of whom I have only heard.”
-Jalal spoke with a faint smile “We will name her after her Phuphi.”
+Jalal spoke with a faint smile, “We will name her after her Phuphi.”

 “Or Khala.”
-Rukaiya narrowed her eyes and they smiled together entwining their hands in each other.
+Rukaiya narrowed her eyes, and they smiled together, entwining their hands in each other.

 Comments